Garage Flooring Now Approves Surface Gel Tek

 While mechanical grinding is still the preferred method of preparing concrete such as a garage floor for coatings, Garage Flooring now approves Surface Gel Tek item number TGK for acid etching your garage floor.

-Coverage: 1 Gallon will etch 300-350 sq. ft. of smooth troweled concrete.
+Coverage: 1 Gallon will etch 300-350 Sq.
+Ft. of smooth troweled concrete.
 Two important notes: First, if you do not get all the material off the floor it will destroy your coating.
 Use baking soda in the water when removing as an extra precaution.
 Second, there is a good video at the bottom of the page.
-It is not our video and it is not the manufacturers video but it provides a good overview.
+It is not our video, and it is not the manufacturers’ video, but it provides a good overview.
 Read the instructions.

 This product is approved for use with our Polyurea Garage Floor Coating System, and both 100% solids Garage Floor Epoxy.
 When properly applied it yields great results for most brands of garage floor epoxy, but we cannot specifically approve for brands that are not our own.
 This approval is valid only on concrete that has not been previously treated or sealed and is in good condition.
-Prior to applying any of our coatings you will want to make sure you have a surface profile equivalent to 120 grit sandpaper.
+Before applying any of our coatings, you will want to make sure you have a surface profile equivalent to 120 grit sandpaper.

-Because of the gel, the product also helps to clean many oil, dirt, and grease stains!
+Because of the gel, the product also helps to clean any oil, dirt, and grease stains!
 The waste becomes caught in the gel and can be disposed of.
 Please note if oil or other contaminants are trapped in the gel you need to follow local regulations for disposal.

 This product requires special certifications to ship.
 It is packaged to be shipped only one time.
 This product may not be returned or refunded at any time for any reason.
 The success of this product is completely dependent on the applicator.